 WHAT ARE THE SYMPTOMS?

-Many people never have symptoms, either during initial infection or during recurrences.
-In some, initial infection can be quite severe with multiple painful ulcers, difficulty passing urine, muscular aches, headache and fever.
-Recurrences are typically small localised blisters which ulcerate and occur not only on the genitals, but also on the buttocks, thighs and anus.
-Many recurrences occur with either no symptoms or as only minor itching or irritation.
-Nevertheless, infectious virus particles may be shed from the skin during these episodes.
+Many people have no symptoms during either initial infection or recurrences.
+Initial infections may cause painful ulcers, difficulty urinating, and flu-like symptoms.
+Typical recurrences are small localised blisters or ulcers, and may occur not only on the genitals but also on the buttocks, thighs and anus.
+Most recurrences cause either no symptoms or minor itch or irritation, but infectious virus is shed from the skin during such episodes.

 HOW IS IT DIAGNOSED?